 It used to be that news feed posts brought a ton of attention to companies on social media, however stories are growing 15x faster than the news feed.
 In addition to live streaming, stories are the primary way that brands should convey their message.
 As a business, build an authentic voice and use it to connect with your audience.
 While stories are short in length and disappear, you are able to reach a larger audience and can quickly catch their attention.

-9. Customer service must have a personal touch.
+12. Customer service needs to have a personal touch.

 Providing your customer with a personalized experience is what it’s all about, after all, customers are individuals with their own tastes and wants.
 Consider Amazon, when visiting your homepage, you see product recommendations that are similar to something you purchased before – if you bought books then you’ll see more books or if it was running shoes then more exercise equipment is targeted.
 Your homepage on Amazon is tailored to your needs.